 One of the key compounds responsible for the red color in cooked crustaceans is astaxanthin.
 Astaxanthin is a carotenoid pigment that is naturally present in crustaceans at low levels.
 However, during the cooking process, the Maillard reaction causes the amino acids and reducing sugars to bind with the astaxanthin molecules, resulting in the formation of new compounds called astaxanthin esters.
 These esters are red in color and are responsible for the vibrant hue seen in cooked crustaceans.

-See also How long should you cook pork in a pressure cooker
+See also Can you cook jasmine rice in a rice cooker

 In addition to contributing to the red color, the Maillard reaction also enhances the flavor of cooked crustaceans.
 The reaction produces a range of flavor compounds, including pyrazines, furanones, and furans, which contribute to the overall taste and aroma of the cooked crustaceans.